m8ttyB/secretmustache/source/posts/2012/06/crested-butte-co.rst

    :alt: arriving in Crested Butte, CO

 While we were in CB I was really surprised to meet `Bruce Eckel`_ who is one of the locals.
-Of the people in the computing industry to meet Bruce has had one of the more subtle and in hindsight long lasting influences on my life.
+Of the people in the computing industry to meet, Bruce has had one of the more subtle and in hindsight long lasting influences on my life.
 I initially learned to program through the books he's written (Jeremy has a similar story).